apausa/sonary/README.md

 # sonary

-Sonary is a Frontend application where users can read, save and filter today’s most popular song lyrics.
-Made with JavaScript.
+Sonary.
+Frontend application where users can read, save and filter today’s most popular song lyrics.
+Features React and Redux, made with JavaScript and SCSS.

-Features React and Redux.
 Fetching data from MusixMatch’s API.
 With 80% coverage.